SK-VQA: Synthetic Knowledge Generation at Scale for Training Context-Augmented Multimodal LLMs: Methodology

 \subsection{Dataset generation}

 Motivated by recent advances in MLLMs, we use a fully automated approach to generate synthetic context documents and question-answer (QA) pairs for a given image with GPT-4.
-This provides several distinct advantages over alternative approaches.
+This provides several distinct advantages.
 First, the powerful language abilities of GPT-4 allow us to acquire more natural and diverse questions than previous datasets which rely on templated construction of question-answer pairs.
-Second, generating context documents enables the use of a much broader range of images than what has been considered in previous datasets, where images are typically restricted only to those that can be linked to Wikipedia passages.
+Second, generating context documents enables the use of a much broader range of images than previous datasets, where images are typically restricted only to those that can be linked to Wikipedia passages.

-Given an input image, we prompt GPT-4 to generate a context document\footnote{See \hyperref[sec:limitations]{Limitations} for a discussion of hallucination impact} related to the image and QA pairs which require reasoning over both the image and the context document.
+Given an input image, we prompt GPT-4 to generate a context document\footnote{See Appendix~\ref{sec:limitations} for a discussion of hallucination impact} related to the image and QA pairs which require reasoning over both the image and the context document.
 The complete prompt we use for this purpose is provided in Figure~\ref{fig:prompt} (see Figure~\ref{fig:prompt-explanation} of Appendix~\ref{app:prompt-details} for additional discussion).
 Importantly, we generate both the context document and QA pairs in a single inference step.
 In doing so, the generation of the context is conditioned on the task of producing questions that require both the image and the context.
 This helps ensure that the context associated with each image is suitable for the creation of the style of QA pairs we seek, which is not necessarily the case when context documents are acquired automatically from existing sources such as Wikipedia.
 Following generation, we parse the output of GPT-4 to extract the context document and QA pairs (see Appendix~\ref{app:prompt-details} for details).
 We then apply two stages of filtering to create separate filtered subsets.